anselm/blox/IDEAS.md

 	- packages?- does not really handle children though? maybe it does?

-# examples
+# - other

+	- make a tamagotchi as a demo

 	- can i take a sentence and turn it into letters and then turn those letters into particles and then blow it up?
-<<<				- sound! can i also do sound synthesis and wire sound things together?
+	- sound! can i also do sound synthesis and wire sound things together?

 	- scene startup; blair says scenes should start in front of player but that fights multiplayer ideas
 	- multiplayer; think harder about this
-				- a tree graph viewer?

 	- need a virtual hand
 	- need some real world placement of objects; can i make a demo of that? pull in arpersist power?
-				- replace the polyfill esp for josh

 	- demonstrate a smart card, templated, super rich and super beautiful; examine lifecards
 	- make a powerpoint on this whole app

 	- animate the gltfs
 	- i would like an orbit camera than can attach to other kinds of cameras
 	- i would like to fix up the camera so it does not flicker

-# example
+# a story to try

 	- the turtle story
 		- a person appears on the ground, in front of you
 		- can you help me find my turtle
 		- you have to tap on the text box
 		- here’s a picture!
 		- he wandered off!
 		- and then you can look around and try find it? i guess?
 		- and if you tap it then you get some end sequence?

-# tamagotchi

-	- make a tamagotchi